yanga-sdpss/onboard-javascript/README.md

 ## Pre-requisites

 1. You need to have set up your development environment [as described here](https://imqssoftware.atlassian.net/wiki/display/AR/Dev+Environment).
-1. You can use either Microsoft Visual Studio Pro or Microsoft Visual Studio Express for Web as IDE
+1. You can use either Microsoft Visual Studio Pro or Microsoft Visual Studio Express for Web as IDE.

 ## Getting Started